I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddchgr/ns-ntddchgr-_changer_element_status.md

 Alternate volume information in the <b>AlternateVolumeID</b> member is valid.

+`ExceptionCode`

+Indicates that the element is in an abnormal state.
+This member is valid only if ELEMENT_STATUS_EXCEPT is set in <b>Flags</b>. <b>ExceptionCode</b> can be set to one of the following values.

+#### ERROR_LABEL_UNREADABLE

+The changer's bar code reader could not read the bar code label on the piece of media in this element, because the media is missing, damaged, improperly positioned, or upside down.

+#### ERROR_LABEL_QUESTIONABLE

+The label might be invalid due to a unit attention condition.

+#### ERROR_SLOT_NOT_PRESENT

+The slot at this element address is currently not installed in the changer.
+A miniclass driver sets this code for each slot in a removable magazine to indicate that the magazine has been removed.

+#### ERROR_DRIVE_NOT_INSTALLED

+The drive at this element address is absent.
+If a changer can continue to operate without the drive, its miniclass driver sets ERROR_DRIVE_NOT_INSTALLED for the drive.

+#### ERROR_TRAY_MALFUNCTION

+The drive at this element address has a tray that must be extended to load or remove media, and the tray is not extending as required.

+#### ERROR_UNHANDLED_ERROR

+Unknown error condition.

+`TargetId`

+Specifies the SCSI target ID of the drive at this element address for a SCSI changer.
+This member is valid only if <b>ElementType</b> in the <b>Element</b> member is <b>ChangerDrive</b> and ELEMENT_STATUS_ID_VALID is set in <b>Flags</b>.

 `Lun`

 Specifies the SCSI device number of the drive at this element address.
 This member is valid only if <b>ElementType</b> in the <b>Element</b> member is <b>ChangerDrive</b> and ELEMENT_STATUS_LUN_VALID is set in <b>Flags</b>.

+`Reserved`

+Reserved for future use.
+The value of this member must be zero.

 `PrimaryVolumeID`

 Specifies the primary volume identifier for the media.
 If the changer supports a bar code reader and the reader is installed (as indicated by CHANGER_BAR_CODE_SCANNER_INSTALLED in <b>Features0</b> of GET_CHANGER_PARAMETERS), the miniclass driver must set <b>PrimaryVolumeID</b> to the bar code of the media.
 If the changer does not support a bar code reader, the miniclass driver should set <b>PrimaryVolumeID</b> to the value previously assigned to the media using the <b>ChangerQueryVolumeTags</b> routine with an ASSERT_PRIMARY or REPLACE_PRIMARY action.
 This member is valid only if ELEMENT_STATUS_PVOLTAG is also set in <b>Flags</b>.
 If the volume identifier is missing or unreadable, the miniclass driver should clear this flag and set the appropriate error status.
 This identifier must be no larger than MAX_VOLUME_ID_SIZE bytes.

-`Reserved`

-Reserved for future use.
-The value of this member must be zero.

-`SrcElementAddress`

-Specifies the element of type <a href="..\ntddchgr\ns-ntddchgr-_changer_element.md">CHANGER_ELEMENT</a> from which the media currently in this element was most recently moved.
-This member is valid only if ELEMENT_STATUS_SVALID is also set in <b>Flags</b>.
-This value must be a zero-based offset from the device-unique value.

-`TargetId`

-Specifies the SCSI target ID of the drive at this element address for a SCSI changer.
-This member is valid only if <b>ElementType</b> in the <b>Element</b> member is <b>ChangerDrive</b> and ELEMENT_STATUS_ID_VALID is set in <b>Flags</b>.
+`AlternateVolumeID`

+Specifies alternate volume identification for the media.
+This member is valid for two-sided media only, and pertains to the ID of the inverted side.
+It never represents a bar code.
+The miniclass driver must set <b>AlternateVolumeID</b> to the value previously assigned to the media using the <b>ChangerQueryVolumeTags</b> routine with an ASSERT_ALTERNATE or REPLACE_ALTERNATE action.
+The identifier must be no larger than MAX_VOLUME_ID_SIZE bytes and is valid only if ELEMENT_STATUS_AVOLTAG is also set in <b>Flags</b>.

 ## Remarks
 For most element types, changer miniclass drivers use CHANGER_ELEMENT_STATUS to report the status of specified elements to the changer class driver.
 Some elements of type <b>ChangerDrive</b>, however, return product information data.
 If the device provides product information, the miniclass driver will report the element status data in a structure of type <a href="..\ntddchgr\ns-ntddchgr-_changer_element_status_ex.md">CHANGER_ELEMENT_STATUS_EX</a> instead of using CHANGER_ELEMENT_STATUS.
 The miniclass driver indicates that product information is present by setting ELEMENT_STATUS_PRODUCT_DATA in the <b>Flags</b> member of the structure.